Frequently Asked Questions

 What do you charge?

 Our fees are listed under Services and we can also offer custom packages.
-Please contact us for a free 30-minute consultation for more information.
+Please contact us for a free 30 minute consultation for more information.

 What kinds of clients do you work with?

-What's the average grant success for your clients?
+What’s your average grant success rate?